Humanities Courses

 Live Sessions

 The daily live sessions are critical for developing human connection, and for engaging in genuine conversation with your classmates.
 All of our humanities main lessons meet live with the teacher for one hour, four days per week.
 Enrollment for these classes are expected to be between ten and twenty-five students.
+Our policy is that our live meetings with students are not recorded.

 Recordings

 For some classes, in addition to the live session, the teacher may record a short presentation.
 These recordings are general fairly short (between 5 and 25 minutes).
-Our policy is that these recordings do not include students.

 Friday Group Meetings